What are custom profiles? Why use them?

 Let's say you have an event for which multiple types of people will come to register, but you can't present all registrant types with the same form.
 Some types may have different rates/fees, some might have special VIP options, others may need to enter data for specific questions (i.e. membership information) that you need from them.

 In this type of scenario, we would say that you need multiple registration forms, or "pathways" through registration.
 In other words, we need to make sure we place each registrant in the right bucket, based on who they are.

-With profiles active, registrants will be prompted to self identify themselves as one of your profiles before even entering registration.
+With profiles active, registrants will be prompted to pick their profile at the beginning of registration.
 As soon as they select a profile, the system will send the registrant into the right form....the form that you created for them!
 Let's take an in-depth look.